The American Academy of Arts and Sciences has elected four New York University faculty as fellows.

 The American Academy of Arts and Sciences (AAAS) has elected four New York University faculty as fellows: Sylvain Cappell, a professor in the Courant Institute of Mathematical Sciences; Ta-Nehisi Coates, a distinguished writer in residence at the Arthur L. Carter Journalism Institute; David Pine, professor of physics in the Faculty of Arts and Science and chair of the Department of Chemical and Biomolecular Engineering at the Tandon School of Engineering; and Diana Taylor, a professor of performance studies and Spanish.

 Other AAAS fellows selected this year include the following: former President Barack Obama; Supreme Court Justice Sonia Sotomayor; actor Tom Hanks; and novelist Viet Thanh Nguyen.
-The list of the new members may be found here.

 “Membership in the Academy is not only an honor, but also an opportunity and a responsibility,” says Jonathan Fanton, president of the American Academy.
 “Members can be inspired and engaged by connecting with one another and through Academy projects dedicated to the common good.
 The intellect, creativity, and commitment of the 2018 Class will enrich the work of the Academy and the world in which we live.”